bitbi-core/bitbi.org.website/content/power-user/transfer.md

 ### Creating an invoice

-In RGB, invoicing is much more general than just an invoice for a certain amount of tokens.
+In BTB, invoicing is much more general than just an invoice for a certain amount of tokens.
 In fact, you can pack any request for any contract operation, under any possible schema and interface in form of invoice: revoking identity, voting in DAO, performing secondary asset issuance, creating NFT engraving and so on,